DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 "10 years.
 10 years I have been training for the day when I'll have to defeat demons."

 He was bare-handed.
-At MDA Kay had a duty to learn anti-four races martial arts.
+At MDA Kai had a duty to learn anti-four races martial arts.
 Suddenly she felt strong impact.
 As if a similar to her blasting magic.
-Using his whole body Kay blew away Vanessa using <span title="jp. 鉄山靠 Weird name for technique.">Iron Lean</span>.
+Using his whole body Kai blew away Vanessa using <span title="jp. 鉄山靠 Weird name for technique.">Iron Lean</span>.

 "...!?"